moloy900/toolesy/pages/Calculator/average-calculator.md

       <li><strong>Anyone:</strong> Solve everyday average-related problems without manual calculations</li>
     </ul>

-    <h3>Frequently Asked Questions (FAQ):</h3>
+    <h3>Frequently Asked Questions:</h3>
-    <p><strong>Q: What's the difference between mean, median, and mode?</strong><br>
+    <p><strong>What's the difference between mean, median, and mode?</strong><br>
-      A: Mean is the arithmetic average (sum divided by count), median is the middle value when sorted, and mode is the most frequently occurring value.
+      Mean is the arithmetic average (sum divided by count), median is the middle value when sorted, and mode is the most frequently occurring value.
 Each measure provides different insights about your data.</p>

-    <p><strong>Q: When should I use weighted average instead of regular average?</strong><br>
+    <p><strong>When should I use weighted average instead of regular average?</strong><br>
-      A: Use weighted average when different values have different levels of importance or significance.
+      Use weighted average when different values have different levels of importance or significance.
 Common examples include calculating GPA (courses have different credit weights) or final grades (assignments have different weights).</p>

-    <p><strong>Q: What is geometric mean used for?</strong><br>
+    <p><strong>What is geometric mean used for?</strong><br>
-      A: Geometric mean is ideal for calculating average growth rates, investment returns, or ratios.
+      Geometric mean is ideal for calculating average growth rates, investment returns, or ratios.
 It's more appropriate than arithmetic mean when dealing with percentages or multiplicative processes.</p>

-    <p><strong>Q: How many numbers can I calculate averages for?</strong><br>
+    <p><strong>How many numbers can I calculate averages for?</strong><br>
-      A: You can calculate averages for any number of values, from just 2 numbers to thousands of data points.
+      You can calculate averages for any number of values, from just 2 numbers to thousands of data points.
 The calculator handles large datasets efficiently.</p>

     <h3>Why Choose Our Average Calculator?</h3>
     <p>Our <strong>online average calculator</strong> stands out for its comprehensive features, educational value, and user-friendly interface.
 Unlike basic calculators that provide simple results, ours shows multiple average types simultaneously with detailed step-by-step explanations and visual data representation.
 The tool handles various calculation scenarios including basic averages, weighted averages, geometric means, and grade calculations.
 All computations happen locally in your browser, ensuring your data privacy and enabling offline use once the page is loaded.</p>